Skip to content

 Start with 2022.
 The rate-driven grind was the hardest environment for tail hedges in recent memory.
 A program that only worked in March 2020’s fast crash but failed during a slow, grinding bear market has a hole in it.
 Ask for specifics, not narrative.

 Monetization rules matter more than most investors realize.
 When the hedge is up 400% during a crash, who decides when to take profits?
 Are the triggers pre-defined, or does someone need to make a judgment call under extreme stress?
 Pre-defined rules consistently outperform ad hoc decisions.
-If the answer is “our portfolio managers will use their judgment,” that is a warning sign.
+If the answer is “our portfolio managers will use their judgment,” that’s a warning sign.